DarraghMc77/distributed-file-system/README.md

 + Security

 ### Usage
-To build docker services specified in docker-compose.yml file:
+To build docker services specified in docker-compose.yml file, replace SERVER_IP value in yml file with your IPv4 address and run:
 ```
 docker-compose build
 ```
-To run services:
+To run all services:
 ```
 docker-compose up
 ```
-Repeat this for each service.

 ## File Server
 The file server provides the user with access to the files stored on that server.
 Functionality of the file server I have implemented includes: